AdityaBaxla/doodle_n_learn/README.md

-# DoodleLearn ABC
+# Doodle-n-Learn

-DoodleLearn ABC is a fun and interactive Flutter app designed to assist kids in learning the alphabet through playful doodling and tracing activities.
+Doodle-n-Learn is a fun and interactive Flutter app designed to assist kids in learning the alphabet through playful doodling and tracing activities.

 ## Technologies Used